Atayal language

-The Atayal language is spoken by the Atayal people of Taiwan.
+The Atayal language is an Austronesian language spoken by the Atayal people of Taiwan.
 Squliq and C’uli’ (Ts’ole’) are two major dialects.
 Mayrinax and Pa’kuali’, two subdialects of C’uli’, are unique among Atayal dialects in having male and female register distinctions in their vocabulary.

 History

 Several works on the language, including several reference grammars, have been published.
 In 1980 an Atayal–English dictionary was published by Søren Egerod.
-The Bible has been translated into Atayal and was published in 2002.
+A translation of the Bible into Atayal was completed in 2003.
 Atayal was one of the source languages of Yilan Creole Japanese.

+Under KMT rule, Taiwan saw the imposition of Mandarin Chinese as the sole national language, resulting in the suppression of indigenous languages, including Atayal.
+The education system mandated Mandarin instruction, leading to a decline in the intergenerational transmission of Atayal.
+Despite these challenges, Atayal communities maintained their language in private and informal settings.
+Following the lifting of martial law in the 1980s and Taiwan's subsequent democratization, policies shifted to recognize and preserve indigenous languages with the establishment of the Council of Indigenous Peoples.

-In April 2020 an Atayal language Wikipedia was launched following efforts by Taiwan's Ministry of Education and National Chengchi University to promote the written use of Taiwan's Aboriginal languages.
+In April 2020, an Atayal language Wikipedia was launched following efforts by Taiwan's Ministry of Education and National Chengchi University to promote the written use of Taiwan's Aboriginal languages.

 Dialects

 Atayal dialects can be classified under two dialects groups: Squliq and C’uli’ (Ts’ole’).

+There are 7 Atayal dialects according to Goderich (2020).